 - Create a good impression and act professionally – the agency will be encouraged to represent and promote you to employers if they like you and are impressed with the way you conduct yourself.
 Recruiters want to put candidates forward for jobs that they like and think will do well.
 If you can get on with the recruiter and have rapport with them you’re halfway there.

 - Keep a record of your applications and contact with each agency: you don’t want more than one agency to put you forward for the same position!

 - Tailor your applications: you can learn all the top tips for how to use a recruitment agency, but if you're not highlighting the relevant skills and competencies in your applications, you're unlikely to get very far!
 Need help with your next application?
 I can help!

 Final tip: don't rely on recruitment agencies

 Recruitment agencies are a tool to help you find a job but don’t put all your eggs in one basket.
-Successful job-hunters know how to use a recruitment agency but will keep their options open.
+Successful job-hunters know how to work with recruitment agencies but will keep their options open.
 There are lots of other ways you can find your next role, including speculative approaches, internships and applying directly for jobs companies advertise themselves.